Creative Wedding Website Ideas You'll Actually Want to Use

 Congrats—you're engaged!
 While you might be ready to go all in on venue scouting or compiling your registry, there's one very important part of the wedding planning process that shouldn't be overlooked: creating your wedding website.

 Your wedding website is the digital hub for all the important details regarding your wedding.
 It's where you can share engagement photos, wedding logistics, guest accommodations and your registry.
 The Knot offers plenty of wedding website examples and templates for you to customize your very own wedding website—but that doesn't mean you can't get creative with the design.
 Wedding websites should be personal, informative and fun for your guests to click through.
 So, keep reading to discover the most creative wedding website ideas that you can use on your own site with The Knot.

-Sync a Photo Sharing App
+Link a Photo Sharing App